 BRYCE DESSNER is one of the most sought-after composers of his generation, with a rapidly expanding catalog of works commissioned by leading ensembles.
 Known to many as a guitarist with The National, he is also active as a curator – a vital force in the flourishing realm of new creative music.
 His orchestral, chamber, and vocal compositions have been commissioned by the Los Angeles Philharmonic, Kronos Quartet, BAM Next Wave Festival, Barbican Centre, Edinburgh International Festival, Sydney Festival, eighth blackbird, Sō Percussion, New York City Ballet, and many others.

-Composition: Bryce Dessner
+Composed by Bryce Dessner

-Choral Ensemble: Roomful of Teeth
+Featuring Roomful of Teeth